I've been an obsessed hard rock & heavy metal fan and collector since the early 1980s. If it's got a good guitar riff and attitude, I'm in.

 Run Time: 49:55

-Released in 1995, Dead Winter Dead marked Savatage's return to the Rock Opera format for the first time since 1991's fan favorite, Streets.
+1995's Dead Winter Dead marked Savatage's return to the Rock Opera format for the first time since 1991's fan favorite, Streets.
 Co-written by longtime producer Paul O'Neill and vocalist/keyboardist Jon Oliva, Dead Winter Dead is set in war-torn Sarajevo in the former Yugoslavia, and follows the paths of a young Serbian man and a Muslim woman whose lives are turned upside down when their country breaks out in a brutal civil war.
-Of course, they eventually meet in the ruins of the country's once-proud capital city at the end of the saga, and presumably fall in love, in spite of their cultural differences and the tragedies they've witnessed along the way.
+They eventually meet in the snowy ruins of the country's once-proud capital city at the end of the saga, and presumably fall in love, in spite of their cultural differences and the tragedies they've witnessed along the way.

-Dead Winter Dead brought us yet another new Savatage lineup.
-Unfortunately, since the tragic death of guitarist Criss Oliva in 1993, such shifts were becoming familiar territory for Savatage fans.
-Jeff Plate replaced long time drummer Steve Wacholz, and former Testament guitarist Alex Skolnick (who'd played on 1994's Handful of Rain album and tour), was replaced by two guitarists.
+Dead Winter Dead also brought yet another new Savatage lineup.
+Unfortunately, since the tragic death of guitarist Criss Oliva in 1993, such shifts were becoming familiar territory for the band.
+Long time drummer Steve Wacholz was replaced by Jeff Plate, and former Testament guitarist Alex Skolnick (who'd played on 1994's Handful of Rain album and tour), was replaced by two guitarists.
 Prodigal son Chris Caffery, who had last appeared on 1989's Gutter Ballet tour, returned to the fold, joined by journeyman six-stringer Al Pitrelli, whose extensive resume included stints with Dee Snider's Widowmaker, Alice Cooper, and Asia.
-Jon Oliva was no longer the band's lead singer (he'd surrendered the mic to Zak Stevens two albums prior) but he remained a shadowy figure in the background, assisting O'Neill with arrangements and receiving credit for "keyboards and additional vocals" on the Dead Winter Dead CD insert, even though he sings lead on two songs!.
+Jon Oliva was no longer the band's lead singer (he'd surrendered the mic to Zak Stevens two albums prior) but he remained a shadowy figure in the background, assisting O'Neill with arrangements and receiving credit for "keyboards and additional vocals" on the Dead Winter Dead CD insert (even though he sings lead on two songs).

 Under the Radar

-Dead Winter Dead was released with little-to-no fanfare in the Fall of '95 -- the band were never particularly huge sellers for Atlantic Records, and at this point in time their brand of ultra-melodic, progressive heavy metal couldn't have been more out of step with the mainstream, so I think it's safe to say that Dead Winter Dead was not a priority for the label.
-Even though I was a massive Savatage fan at the time, I only learned that this album was coming when I stumbled across a promotional radio-play CD single of the title track at a CD/Record swap meet a few weeks before its street date!
+Dead Winter Dead was released with little-to-no fanfare in the Fall of '95 -- the band were never particularly huge sellers for Atlantic Records, and at this point in time their brand of ultra-melodic, progressive heavy metal couldn't have been more out of step with the mainstream, so I think it's safe to say that Dead Winter Dead was not a priority release for the label.
+I only learned of its existence when I stumbled across a promotional radio-play CD single of the title track at a CD/Record swap meet a few weeks before its street date!

-Of course, on the day of Dead Winter Dead's release I was at the record store with bells on, just as I had been for the last couple of Savatage albums...but I must admit, I didn't care for Dead Winter Dead much at first.
-Don't get me wrong, the performances were uniformly excellent as usual, the production was lush and orchestrated, and it was nice to hear Jon Oliva's lead vocals on two songs (he plays the villains in this story, a greedy politician in "I Am" and an illegal arms dealer in "Doesn't Matter Anyway"), but at first listen, D.W.D. just seemed TOO over-the-top, out and out musical theater for me, and not nearly enough "metal."
+Of course, on the day of Dead Winter Dead's release I was at the record store with bells on, just as I had been for the last couple of Savatage albums...but I must admit, I didn't care for it much at first.
+The performances were uniformly excellent as usual, the production was lush and orchestrated, and it was nice to hear Jon Oliva's lead vocals on two songs (he plays the villains in this story, a greedy politician in "I Am" and an illegal arms dealer in "Doesn't Matter Anyway"), but at first listen, D.W.D. just seemed TOO over-the-top, out and out musical theater for me, and not nearly enough "metal."
 (One of my friends actually compared it to a Meat Loaf album -- ouch!)

 "Doesn't Matter Anyway"